 How to work Raised Herringbone Band

-The sample has the foundation row worked in perle 8, the herringbone worked in stranded floss and it is laced with chenille
+The sample has the foundation row worked in perle 8, the herringbone worked using 6 threads of stranded cotton floss and it is laced with a chenille thread

-Next work a line of herringbone stitch which is also in my stitch dictionary if you need to know how to work it.
-When working make sure this is a little loose as lacing will tighten the stitches.
+Next work a line of Herringbone stitch.
+When working make sure the herringbone stitches are a little loose as lacing will tighten the stitches.